THOR Industries (THO)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 A company’s ROIC explains this by showing how much operating profit it makes compared to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, THOR Industries’s ROIC has decreased significantly over the last few years.
+Over the last few years, THOR Industries’s ROIC has unfortunately decreased significantly.
 We like what management has done in the past, but its declining returns are perhaps a symptom of fewer profitable growth opportunities.

 11. Balance Sheet Assessment

-THOR Industries reported $508.3 million of cash and $1.01 billion of debt on its balance sheet in the most recent quarter.
+THOR Industries reported $509.9 million of cash and $913.1 million of debt on its balance sheet in the most recent quarter.
 As investors in high-quality companies, we primarily focus on two things: 1) that a company’s debt level isn’t too high and 2) that its interest payments are not excessively burdening the business.

-12. Key Takeaways from THOR Industries’s Q1 Results
+12. Key Takeaways from THOR Industries’s Q3 Results

 13. Is Now The Time To Buy THOR Industries?

-THOR Industries doesn’t pass our quality test.
+THOR Industries falls short of our quality standards.
 For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its diminishing returns show management's prior bets haven't worked out.
-On top of that, its low gross margins indicate some combination of competitive pressures and high production costs.
+And while its above-average ROIC suggests its management team has made good investment decisions, the downside is its diminishing returns show management's prior bets haven't worked out.
+On top of that, its projected EPS for the next year is lacking.

-THOR Industries’s P/E ratio based on the next 12 months is 18.1x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+THOR Industries’s P/E ratio based on the next 12 months is 24.8x.
+This multiple tells us a lot of good news is priced in - we think there are better stocks to buy right now.